Canine Physiotherapy Cornwall | Dog Rehab & Mobility Treatment | Kirsten Vet Physio

 per session

-Continued treatment, progress tracking, and exercise plan updates
+Continued treatment, progress tracking, and exercise plan updates.
+Includes laser or ultrasound.

 At Your Home